ismaelmiah/ReActivity/README.md

 # ReActivity
-Repository for Reactivities training course using .Net Core, React (with Typescript), Mobx
+Repository for Reactivities using .Net Core, React (with Typescript), Mobx

 ## Branch: API